With great power comes great responsibility.

-As a result we’ve teamed up with Sarah Greenidge from WellSpoken – an organisation committed to leading high standards within the wellness industry and helping you find trustworthy health and wellness information to bring you our first official influencer certification.
+As a result ,we’ve teamed up with Sarah Greenidge from WellSpoken – an organisation committed to leading high standards within the wellness industry – help you find trustworthy health and wellness information to bring you our first official influencer certification.

 WellSpoken‘s robust accreditation and training has been created to uphold the credibility of this sector, ensuring consumers are provided with authentic, reliable, evidence-based health and wellness information.

 Here’s the first of Sarah’s monthly instalments for the HBC Magazine sharing tips on how to achieve high standards in the wellness industry.